WCAS monitors 8 air quality parameters in our airshed region.

 Click below to learn more about these parameters and how they relate to clean air.

-PM10 size particles include windblown soil, road dust and industrial activities.
-PM2.5 size particles are formed from gases released to the atmosphere by combustion processes such as from motor vehicles, power plants, gas processing plants, compressor stations, household heating and forest fires.
-Pollen and bacteria also account for particulate matter.
+Ambient particulate matter consists of a mixture of particles of varying size and chemical composition.
+Particles that are less than 10 micrometers in diameter (PM10) can include windblown soil, road dust, and particles from industrial activities.
+Fine particles which are less than 2.5 micrometers in diameter (PM2.5) can reduce visibility and contribute to acidification of soils.
+PM2.5 particles are formed from gases released to the atmosphere by combustion processes such as from motor vehicles, power plants, gas processing plants, compressor stations, household heating, and forest fires.
+Particulate matter can also be comprised of biological material such as mold, bacteria, and pollen fragments.

 Meteorological parameters measured are: